jlpteaching/ECS154B/lab4/lab4.md

 11. Design a new branch predictor that does better than the others for some workload.
 Explain your design and why it does better. *Hint: Google has many branch predictor suggestions.
 Make sure to mention where you took your design from, if you didn't create it yourself.*

+## Other good questions for next time

+#.
+This branch predictor has less than 1 KB of capacity.
+Why does it perform well for these applications and yet real branch preditors have 8-16 KB or more capacity?

 # Grading

 Grading will be done automatically on Gradescope.